n:m Phase-Locking of Coupled Oscillators with Nonlinearities in Coupling Strength and Heterogeneity

 Let $\Gamma(t)$ be a stable $T$-periodic limit cycle satisfying \eqref{eq:f0} for $\ve=0$, which persists for some range of $\ve\neq 0$.
-The classic theory of weakly coupled (or weakly forced) oscillators seeks to understand how \textit{weak} perturbations, $0 < \ve \ll 1$, affect the \textit{timing} of oscillators.
-In the case of two oscillators and a given state variable, this timing is intuitively defined as the time difference when the oscillators cross a Poincar\'e section.
+The classic theory of weakly coupled (or weakly forced) oscillators seeks to understand how weak perturbations, $0 < \ve \ll 1$, affect the timing of oscillators.
+In the case of two oscillators, this timing is intuitively defined as the time difference when the oscillators cross a Poincar\'e section.
 Will they synchronize, i.e., will the time difference converge to zero?
-Or will they exhibit some other \textit{phase-locked} behavior, where the time difference converges to some nonzero constant?
+Or will they exhibit some other phase-locked behavior, where the time difference converges to some nonzero constant?

-This time difference can be quantified by computing the phase of each oscillator, then taking the \textit{phase difference}.
-To compute an oscillator's phase, we transform \eqref{eq:f0} to a scalar variable, where the limit cycle $\Gamma$ is associated with values on the unit circle, $\theta \in [0,2\pi)$ (modulo $2\pi$)\footnote{The phase variable $\theta$ is also often taken to be in the range $[0,1)$ or $[0,T)$.
-In this work, we assume $T=2\pi$ without loss of generality.}.
+This time difference can be quantified by computing the phase of each oscillator then taking the phase difference.
+To compute an oscillator's phase, we transform \eqref{eq:f0} to a scalar variable, where the limit cycle $\Gamma$ is associated with values on the unit circle, $\theta \in [0,2\pi)$ (modulo $2\pi$).
 In the absence of coupling or forcing, $\ve=0$, it is straightforward to extend the idea of phase to the basin of attraction such that manifolds of initial conditions exhibit the same phase (isochrons) with constant phase advance,